7 Most Common Dog Digestive Issues

 - Weight loss and other abnormalities

-If not treated properly, gastritis can be fatal.
+If not appropriately treated, gastritis can be fatal.
 This is certainly not one of the dog digestive issues to take lightly!

 Issue #7: Pancreatitis